luohancfd/CFCFD-NG/doc/sphinx/eilmer3.rst

     $ tail -f LOGFILE

-As of August 2015, it is necessary to micromanage the starting and stopping of the MPI daemons.
-This has something to do with MPI implementation and Torque (the queue system) not playing nicely together.

 Building and running the radiation transport solver
 ----------------------------------------------------
 While a flowfield calculation with coupled radiation can be performed